 - Asparagus: rich in folic acid which can help to reduce stress levels.
-Intense stress can increase fat storage in the body, so eating foods that counter this will stop your body clinging to fat.
+Intense stress can increase fat storage in the body, so eating foods that counter this will stop your body from clinging to fat.

 - Berries: berries like cranberries, blueberries and raspberries will help to trigger your lymphatic system (the network of tissues that help the body get rid of waste) to break down toxins that are otherwise deposited around the body, across cellulite-prone areas.
-Berries are also packed with vitamin C, which helps to increase collagen levels, helping your skin stay tight smooth.
+Berries are also packed with vitamin C, which helps to increase collagen levels, helping your skin stay tight and smooth.